DilipRenkila/ANM/README.md

 # ANM
 An Advanced Network Management Tool for managing your complex Networks.
 This is based up on Simple Network Management Protocol.

-It is divided into four parts.
+The basic functions of this tool is to:

-- visualizes bitrate of the devices being monitored graphically through a dashboard.
+- visualize bitrate of the devices being monitored graphically through a dashboard.

-- correlates the performance of network devices and webservers visually.
+- correlate the performance of your network devices and webservers visually.